codesnap-rs/awesome-codesnap/README.md

 ## How to use these configurations
 1. Pick your preferred configuration
-2. Replace your local configuration at `~/.config/CodeSnap/config.json`
+2. Replace your local configuration (If you are using CLI, the config file is located at `~/.config/CodeSnap/config.json`)
 3. Run codesnap!

 ## Configurations